catalinred/catalinred.github.com/_posts/2014-02-01-moving-from-wordpress-to-jekyll.markdown

 I'm still a big fan of WordPress, I'm still using it for other projects, I'll still recommend to others.
 But this time I just wanted something different.
 Lately I thought a lot about it and this move was part of my New Year's resolutions.

-I knew from the start what moving from WordPress to Jekyll will involve, so I made my homeworks, some things worked as expected and some other not but in the end I made it.
+From the start, I knew what moving from WordPress to Jekyll will involve, so I made my homeworks, some things worked as expected and some other not but in the end I made it.
 This article is a plain HTML file generated with Jekyll and it was written using Markdown.
 Phew!

 ## Running Jekyll